 Charged with three counts of first-degree murder, Jasmine Richardson was the youngest person convicted on multiple counts of murder in Canada’s history.
 In 2016, she was set free.

-Why did a young girl make such a drastic transition?
-How was she able to carry out these unthinkable crimes?
-And how come she was able to walk free?
+Why did a young girl carry out these unthinkable crimes?
+And why was she able to walk free?

 The Drastic Transition Of Jasmine Richardson

 Jasmine Richardson and Jeremy Steinke met at a punk rock show.
 Before Richardson met Steinke, she was described as a happy and social girl.
 However, that changed once Richardson began seeing the 23-year-old Steinke, who was 11 years older.